 4) primary delayed suture

-012. What is the name of the suture applied without excision of the edges of the granulating wound?
+012. What is the name of a suture applied without excision of the edges of a granulating wound?

 2) early secondary seam